Impact story12 November 2020

 AySA (drinking water production and wastewater treatment for Buenos Aires)

 The LATAM team will continue to bring international experts, governments and businesses together, thus connecting supply and demand, and creating opportunities to jointly tackle Latin American water challenges.
-Our dedicated team seeks to strengthen regional understanding, be the point of contact for any region or country looking for Dutch water expertise and enhance collaboration.
+Our dedicated team seeks to strengthen regional understanding, be the port of contact for any region or country looking for Dutch water expertise and enhance collaboration.
 Do you want to make the connection as well?
-Contact Noortje at email@example.com We would be happy to be in touch!
+Contact Noortje at firstname.lastname@example.org We would be happy to be in touch!

 The videos and audios of the ‘Tackling water challenges in Latin America together’ webinar series are still available on our website.